 It’s great news for sellers, who have a lot to gain from listing a home right now, but it’s hardly a blessing for anyone trying to enter the property market for the first time (around 25% of buyers).

-In the last week alone, headlines surrounding Sydney property prices range from “Sydney family saved $100k but are ‘totally priced out’ of property market” to “Buyers struggle to get hold of accurate price guides in hot Sydney market“, and with the Sydney property market expected to rise another 10% by the end of 2021, (noting a 2.1% jump in February 2021 alone — the largest month-on-month increase in 17 years) we can surely expect a few more stories like these.
+Recent headlines surrounding Sydney property prices range from “Sydney family saved $100k but are ‘totally priced out’ of property market” to “Buyers struggle to get hold of accurate price guides in hot Sydney market“, and with the Sydney property market expected to rise another 10% by the end of 2021, (noting a 2.1% jump in February 2021 alone — the largest month-on-month increase in 17 years) we can surely expect a few more stories like these.

 “There’s definitely a bit of FOMO driving prices at the moment, but at the same time, buyers who are sitting by thinking that it’s all going to slow down and they’ll wait to buy then might be waiting a while.
 It’s not going to slow down.
 The volume of properties that need to come on the market in the prime areas is just not there,” AMP chief economist, Shane Oliver, told Finder, adding: “That said, I think there will be more volume and choice in a few months’ time.
 But prices won’t go down.”